 Here’s the change!

-As the stack of scientific studies supporting the benefits of medical cannabis is growing continually, the requirement of legal access to the medicinal plant is also increasing in demand.
+As the stack of scientific studies supporting the benefits of medical cannabis is growing continually, the requirement of legal access to the cannabis plant is also increasing in demand.
 Its illicit federal status requires permissions to access.

 And the conflict between the cannabis laws and research studies raises a question about whether marijuana should also be treated like other medications!

 The unleashing health benefits indicate that it must be included in the treatments like other medications.
 Still, at the same time, it is reasonable to prevent the patients from smoking marijuana around others who may have affected lungs and should be restricted to consuming cannabis-infused capsules, edibles, or topical in the hospitals?

 Well, this is what the question Sen. Ben Hueso, D-Calif sought to answer.